 If the worker sampling/testing indicates an overexposure, then the airflow measurements are important by defining the current airflow so that it can be increased appropriately and thus result in proper capture velocity—and worker protection.

-Too often decisions are made on adequacy of air flow/air volume without monitoring the worker’s exposure to the paint emissions.
+Too often decisions are made on the adequacy of airflow/air volume without monitoring the worker’s exposure to the paint emissions.

 The ideal situation is to monitor the worker for the contents of the paint (consult the Safety Data Sheets-SDS) and measure the Capture Velocity/Face Velocity and Exhaust Volume (Q=AV) of the booth at the same time.